-What’s more tedious than a leaking basement in Virginia Beach, VA?
+What’s more tedious than a leaking basement?
 Researching waterproofing companies to fix your leaking basement, that’s what.
 Even so, the research that goes into finding a business or contractor to waterproof your home is an essential part of the waterproofing process.

 But how can you determine whether or not you’re working with the right people?